Counterfactuals uncover the modular structure of deep generative models: Finding modularity in deep generative models

-A challenge with the above hybridization approach is to select the subsets $\mathcal{E}$ to intervene on, especially with networks containing a large amount of units or channels per layer.
-We propose a fine to coarse approach to extract such groups, that we will describe in the context of convolutional layers.
-First, we estimate \textit{elementary influence maps} (EIM) associated to each individual output channel $c$ of each convolutional layer of the network (i.e. we set $\mathcal{E}=\{c\}$ in equation~(\ref{eq:IM})).
+A challenge with the hybridization approach is to select the subsets $\mathcal{E}$ to intervene on, especially with networks containing a large amount of units or channels per layer.
+We use a fine to coarse approach to extract such groups, that we will describe in the context of convolutional layers.
+First, we estimate \textit{elementary influence maps} (EIM) associated to each individual output channel $c$ of each convolutional layer of the network (i.e. we set $\mathcal{E}=\{c\}$ in eq.~(\ref{eq:IM})).
 Then influence maps are grouped by similarity to define modules at a coarser scale, as we will describe in detail below.

-Representative EIMs for channels of convolution layers of a VAE trained on the CelebA face dataset (see result section) are shown on Fig.~\ref{fig:influenceExples} and suggest channels are to some extent functionally segregated, with for example some influencing finer face feature (eyes, mouth,...) and other affecting the background of the image or the hair.
-This supports the idea that individual channels can be grouped into modules that are mostly dedicated to one particular aspect of the output image.
+Representative EIMs for channels of convolutional layers of a VAE trained on the CelebA face dataset (see result section) are shown in Supplementary Fig.~\ref{fig:influenceExples} and suggest channels are functionally segregated, with for example some influencing finer face feature (eyes, mouth,...) and others affecting the background of the image or the hair.
+This supports the idea that individual channels can be grouped into modules that are mostly dedicated to one particular aspect of the output.